 - Consistent temperature control

-A regular air conditioner, also known as a non-inverter AC, works with a fixed-speed compressor.
-It turns on at full power until the room reaches the desired temperature and then shuts off completely.
-Once the room gets warm again, the compressor restarts.
+A regular air conditioner is also known as a -inverter air conditioner.
+It works with a compressor that runs at speed.
+The regular air conditioner turns on at power until the room gets to the temperature you want.
+Then it shuts off completely.
+When the room gets warm again the compressor in the air conditioner starts up again.

 Efficiency Comparison